PPPI/Flexeme/README.md

 **Requires python 3.8**.

 We recommend using a virtual environment to install the dependencies.
-Use `python3 -m venv .venv` then `source .venv/bin/activate` and finally `pip install .` to install the dependencies.
+Use `python3 -m venv .venv` then `source .venv/bin/activate` and finally `pip install -e .` to install the dependencies.

 ###For Windows